nunit/docs/docs/articles/nunit/getting-started/dotnet-core-and-dotnet-standard.md

 #### My tests aren't showing up in Visual Studio 2022 or later

 * Are you using the NuGet adapter package?
-* Are you using version 4.5.0 or newer of the NuGet package?
+* Are you using version 4.5.0 or newer of the NuGet adapter package?
 * Do your tests target .NET Core or the full .NET Framework? (see above)
 * Have you added a Package Reference to `Microsoft.NET.Test.Sdk`?
 * Have you restarted Visual Studio?
 It is still a bit temperamental.